 It’s a little sweet and nutty tasting, quite different from raw, and definitely easier to chew!
 It’s a lot like crispy seaweed, though without the fishy aftertaste (and much cheaper!).
 It’s fantastic sprinkled over salads.

-How to make salmon avocado salad with kale and egg
+How to make salmon kale salad with avocado and egg

 Once you’ve cooked the salmon, boiled the eggs, made crispy kale and lemon dressing the salad itself takes minutes to put together.
 Chop or slice the avocado, peel and chop the eggs, combine with the salmon, season to taste and drizzle the dressing over the whole thing.
 Lastly sprinkle crispy kale over the top just before serving.
 Enjoy!

-What other toppings can I use in salmon and avocado salad
+What other toppings can I use in salmon salad with avocado

 Fresh herbs, such as chives, dill and/or parsley would work well.
 You could also sprinkle some toasted almond flakes or capers over the top.